Rakeshyadav-19/Issues/README.md

-# SIH
+# The issues
-The website for SIH
+The website for issues
 import Website